kargeb/Pantry/README.md

 ## Technologies

-- React - version 1.0
+- React
-- Firebase: Cloud Firestore
+- Firebase: Cloud Firestore, Authentication
-- Styled-components - version 2.0
+- Styled-components

+I made a goal for myself to write this application without hooks, state management tools and as little as possible usage of external libraries.
+My second project [Focus-player](https://github.com/kargeb/focus-player) is the one where I use hooks, redux, formik etc. and I encourage you to check it out too :)

 ## Setup